fabrician/silverfabric-global-variable-provider/README.md

 ### Building Global Variable Provider
 ------------------------------------------------
 This project builds a Zip file under `target` directory.
 The Zip file contains the content you need to install the global  variable provider on the Silver Fabric Manager.
-In addition, you need to download and install the the JDBC driver jar file compatible with your target database.

 1. Download `SilverFabricSDK.jar` from Silver Fabric Manager UI under `Admin/Downloads`
 2. Copy `SilverFabricSDK.jar` under project `lib` folder